projetmbc/for-writing/@prism/readme/products.md

 Supported implementations
 -------------------------

-The implementations are inside the folder `products`.
+All implementations are in the `products` folder.
+Each implementation provides at least the palette definitions.
+When supported, you can do the following actions.

+  * Pick specific colors from a palette.

+  * Shift the palette left or right by any number of steps.

+  * Reverse the color order.

+> ***NOTE.*** *Extra features are limited to discrete palette operations.
+For example, color interpolation is not provided, as this is usually handled out of the box by visualization and formatting tools.*

 ### JSON, the versatile default format

-By default, a file `palettes.json` is provided to allow unsupported coding languages to also integrate `@prism` palettes.
-Here are the first line of this file.
+A `palettes.json` file containing only palette definitions is provided by default, allowing unsupported programming languages to integrate `@prism` palettes.
+Below is the first line of the file.

 <!-- JSON PALETTE FIRST LINES.
 AUTO - START -->
 ~~~json